 How can you get your kids moving?
 The easiest way to do it is to make walking part of your family routine.
 Here’s how.

 1. Buy everyone a step-tracker.
-Kids love gadgets, and kids are naturally competitive.
-That makes the Fitbit and other step-trackers a natural fit for kids, who will instantly take to the challenge of reaching specific goals.
-And once they start tracking their steps, they’ll want to top their siblings (or Mom!) and you’ll be off the hook for nagging.
+Kids love goal challenges and gadgets, making the Fitbit and other step-trackers a natural fit.
+They love competition, too, so once they start tracking their steps, they’ll want to top their siblings and friends.

-2. Park further away.
-This one works pretty much anywhere – at the grocery store, the doctor’s office, or a soccer game.
-Instead of circling the lot looking for the closest space, do the opposite and park at the far end.
+3. Trick them into walking.
+Parking further away is a tried-and-true tactic for making everyone walk – try it when shopping, going to school, and getting to sports practices.
+Instead of circling the block or parking lot looking for the closest space, do the opposite and grab the first one you see.
 Not only do you add a surprising number of steps, you save yourself from the stress of parking lot rage.

-3. Fly a kite.
-How do you get a kite in the air?
-You run with it.
-And even once it’s aloft, you have to keep up with it.
+5. Fly a kite.
+You can’t get a kite in the air without running and even once it’s aloft, you have to keep up with it.
 That’s the beauty of kite flying – it’s exercise disguised as play.